Your website is not an art project. It's a machine for doing things.

 A good machine earns its living.
 It hums with activity as skilled machinists endlessly tweak, tune and refine it.
 It even looks nice because the same professionals know how to craft elegant form from function.

-That's why many websites cannot be thought as 'machines'.
+That's why most public and government websites cannot be thought of as useful 'machines'.

 Even if they work at first, they typically seize-up after a short time because they lack the fulltime specialists needed to keep them going, e.g. user researchers, content designers, UX designers, analytics specialists, developers, etc.